Canleskis/particular/README.md

 </p>

 Particular is a crate providing a simple way to simulate N-body gravitational interaction of particles in Rust.

+## Goals
+The main goal of this crate is to provide users with a simple API to setup N-body gravitational simulations that can easily be integrated in existing game and physics engines.
+Thus, it does not include numerical integration or other similar tools and instead only focuses on the acceleration calculations.

+Particular tries to be fast by using parallelization on the CPU thanks to the [rayon](https://github.com/rayon-rs/rayon) crate.

+Currently, acceleration calculations are computed naively by iterating over all the particles and summing the acceleration caused by all the `massive` particles.
+In the future, I would like to implement other algorithms such as [Barnes-Hut algorithm](https://en.wikipedia.org/wiki/Barnes%E2%80%93Hut_simulation) or even use compute shaders on the GPU for faster calculations.

+# Using Particular

 The API to setup a simulation is straightforward:

 ## Implementing the `Particle` trait.